 First, let’s check which version we have running at our Unifi Controller.
-This is really simple, just log in to your controller and look at the top left corner.
-Just to the right of the logo, you will find the current version:
+This is really simple, just log in to your controller, click on More Options (the 3 dots, right in the top bar) and click on About.

-If we take a look at the Ubiquiti Download page, we see that the latest version is 5.8.28 at the moment of writing.
-So we can update the controller.
+If we take a look at the Ubiquiti Download page, we see that the latest version is 5.9.29 at the moment of writing.

 Make a backup of the Configuration

 Before you update any device, always make sure you have a backup of the configuration.
 There are many reasons why things can break and create a backup is just a few clicks.
 Go to the settings page in the Unifi Controller (lower left corner) and download the last backup in the list.